-battery operating time - The length of time (minutes or hours) that a portable computer battery powers the computer.
+battery operating time - The length of time (minutes or hours) that a portable computer battery holds a charge while powering the computer.

 BIOS - basic input/output system - A program (or utility) that serves as an interface between the computer hardware and the operating system.
 Unless you understand what effect these settings have on the computer, do not change them.
-Also referred to as system setup.
+Also referred to as the system setup program.